Roster: Company F, 47th Regiment, Pennsylvania Volunteers

 When the Army of West Virginia, under Crook, was surprised and driven from its works, the Second Brigade, with the Forty-seventh on the right, was thrown into the breach to arrest the retreat….
 Scarcely was it in position before the enemy came suddenly upon it, under the cover of fog.
 The right of the regiment was thrown back until it was almost a semi-circle.
 The brigade, only fifteen hundred strong, was contending against Gordon’s entire division, and was forced to retire, but, in comparative good order, exposed, as it was, to raking fire.
 Repeatedly forming, as it was pushed back, and making a stand at every available point, it finally succeeded in checking the enemy’s onset, when General Sheridan suddenly appeared upon the field, who ‘met his crest-fallen, shattered battalions, without a word of reproach, but joyously swinging his cap, shouted to the stragglers, as he rode rapidly past them – “Face the other way, boys!
 We are going back to our camp!
 We are going to lick them out of their boots!’”

 The Union’s counterattack punched Early’s forces into submission, and the men of the 47th were commended for their heroism by General Stephen Thomas who, in 1892, was awarded the Medal of Honor for his own “distinguished conduct in a desperate hand-to-hand encounter, in which the advance of the enemy was checked” that day.
-Bates described the 47th’s actions:
+Bates described the 47th’s actions as follows:

 When the final grand charge was made, the regiment moved at nearly right angles with the rebel front.
 The brigade charged gallantly, and the entire line, making a left wheel, came down on his flank, while engaging the Sixth Corps, when he went “whirling up the valley” in confusion.
 In the pursuit to Fisher’s Hill, the regiment led, and upon its arrival was placed on the skirmish line, where it remained until twelve o’clock noon of the following day.
 The army was attacked at early dawn…no respite was given to take food until the pursuit was ended.